Why Would a Tree Be Full of Water?

 Tree Water Consumption

-A mature tree can go through 10,000 gallons of which only 1,000 gallons are used to produce food and to add biomass.
+A mature tree can go through 10,000 gallons of water, which only 1,000 gallons are used to produce food and to add biomass.
 Therefore, a mature tree would have a transpiration ratio of 1:10.
 The ratio shows how much water transpired or was converted into dry matter.
 Depending on the species, it could take between 24 (200 pounds) to 120 gallons of water to produce a pound of dry matter.
+Trees with broader canopies and higher leaf density tend to have higher water demands.

 Thick, sticky sap coming out of a tree is quite normal.
-Water coming out of a tree isn’t normal.
-Water coming out of the trunk could mean wetwood.
+A tree leaking water, however, isn’t normal.
+Water coming out of the tree trunk could mean wetwood.
 Wetwood is a bacterial disease and it seeps out prodigiously in what looks like water initially, before it turns yellow or brown, produces gas, and starts to smell.
 Wetwood gets into the tree through broken or missing bark or wounds.
 To compound the problem, fungi and insects will feed off the excrement, thereby making the odor stronger.
 Wetwood can’t be cured, however, it can be managed with proper tree care.

 Proper Tree Care

-Trees need plenty of water.
+Healthy trees need plenty of water, but it’s essential that moisture reaches the roots rather than just the surface.
 Water needs to soak down to root level and that can take a while.
 Sprinklers will water the top of the ground causing run-offs.
 Avoid placing mulch right up against the trunk and don’t compact the soil around the base.
 Don’t peel off the bark or rip at bits of bark.
 Check periodically for water leaks and insect infestations.
 Saplings and newly planted trees should be wrapped at the start of winter.
 Avoid bumping the tree with mowers, tailgates, and any other equipment.

 Omaha Tree Services